ISR Business finance and investment studies

 In the business finance as in other markets, supply and demand is largely a function of price.
-Other factors being equal, the lower that interest rates and other costs are, the greater will be the demand for business finance.
+Other factors being equal, the lower interest rates and other costs are, the greater the demand for business finance will be.

 Such products as term loans, overdrafts, and asset-based finance are significantly substitutable and in competition with each other.
 However, there is a high level of heterogeneity in business finance products and the market overall.
 Structural differences in forms of business finance are largely related to the differences in functions performed by the finance.
 Different types of business often have substantially different uses for finance.
-The funding requirements of individual firms also vary over time, and there tend to be considerable differences in the size and nature of the demand for external finance between different industries and broad sectors of the economy.
+The funding requirements of individual firms also vary over time, and there are significant differences in the size and nature of the demand for external finance between different industries and broad sectors of the economy.

 In the case of any particular form of finance, whether or not it is selected will often depend on the size, ownership, degree of riskiness, and other characteristics of the business/project concerned – as well as the total amount of funding required and over what time-scale and the comparative costs/benefits of the finance.

-There tend to be substantial differences in the overall business financing requirements and arrangements of large international firms, medium-sized quoted and unquoted companies, and small owner-managed firms.
+There are substantial differences in the overall business financing requirements and arrangements of large international firms, medium-sized quoted and unquoted companies, and small owner-managed firms.